 - 15 Grams (Teaspoons) Vital Wheat Gluten

 Can’t find vital wheat gluten at Walmart or your usual grocery store?
 You can order vital wheat gluten from Amazon.
+As am Amazon associate, I do earn a small commission for affiliate links, but I only recommend products I regularly use and enjoy.

 - Standing Mixer*